jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 ## Good examples of How-to examples

 [DESeq2 has excellent vignettes](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)!
-@Love2014 walks through the most common use cases of DESeq2, providing data and explaining the set up.
+@Love2014 walk through the most common use cases of DESeq2, providing data and explaining the set up.
 They efficiently move into other scenarios, explaining common questions and areas of nuance along the way.

 [QIME2 also has an extensive set examples](https://docs.qiime2.org/2021.2/tutorials/pd-mice/)!